operand/agency/README.md

 A few notes to point out:

-1. This is using the just released [function calling api](https://platform.openai.com/docs/guides/gpt/function-calling) from openai.
+1. This is using the _just_ released [function calling api](https://platform.openai.com/docs/guides/gpt/function-calling) from openai.

-1. Due to limitations imposed by the predefined roles in the chat completions api I had to come up with conversion logic from the more generic "everything is an agent" approach of this library, and convert each message into one of an appropriate role.
+1. Due to the limitations of using predefined roles in the chat completions api I had to come up with conversion logic from the more generic "everything is an agent with actions" approach of this library, and convert each message into one of an appropriate role.
 I think this is less than ideal.
 The idea of predefined roles is at odds with the assumptions made in this library.
-I do NOT plan on imposing roles in this library and would suggest instead that they are a limiting abstraction that should be done away with.
+I do NOT plan on imposing roles in this library and would suggest instead that they are a limiting abstraction that should be done away with, especially for tool using agents.
 If you must use roles, that is easily supported as demonstrated by the implementation.
+An alternative implementation using only the text completion API (without the limitation of roles) can be seen in [TODO]()

 Note that `ChattyAI` uses a more typical prompt approach, showing that prompt